 In severe cases, surgery might be used to try to clean out the artery.
 Again, surgery must be done shortly after the blockage occurs.
 It's generally done if the problem has been caused by trauma rather than by a disease.

 If the blockage is only partial, balloon angioplasty or renal artery bypass surgery may be considered to improve kidney function or blood pressure control.
 Occasionally, high blood pressure can be cured following this procedure.

 Renal vein thrombosis: The main treatment is to dissolve or prevent further blood clots.
-Surgery may also be used.
+Surgery may also be used to remove the blood clot.
 In cases of dehydration, liquids are given to restore the body's fluid balance.

 Unfortunately, there's no specific treatment for renal atheroembolism.
 The goal is to prevent it from getting worse.

 Renovascular disease can't always be prevented, although its development can be slowed down by controlling conditions that can cause it, such as high blood pressure and diabetes.
-Eating a healthy diet is always recommended.
+Eating a healthy diet and regular exercise is recommended.

 In the case of renal vein thrombosis, some embolisms can be prevented by making sure people don't get dehydrated when they're sick.
 This means drinking enough fluids, especially when ill, for example, with severe gastroenteritis or the flu.
 This is particularly important for young children.

 The chances of developing renal atheroembolism are less if some of the risk factors, such as smoking and being overweight, are eliminated.
 For people with diabetes, controlling blood sugar is very beneficial to reducing the risk of this condition.